pycascades/welcome-wagon-2018/index.rst

 ferries available.
 There are also two private companies that operate small ferries across False Creek.

-At the moment, there are is ridesharing service like Uber or Lyft in Vancouver.
+At the moment, there is no ridesharing service like Uber or Lyft in Vancouver.
 We highly recommend using public transit.

 **How should I dress?**